 The range of what a media wall can be is wider than most people realise.
-The version most people picture — a pale grey cabinet with a television in the middle — is one point on a very large spectrum.
-The design directions below represent the approaches we build most often, and the thinking behind each one.
+The version most people picture: a pale grey cabinet with a television in the middle.
+It is one point on a very large spectrum.
+The 12 directions below represent the approaches we build most often, and the thinking behind each one.

 Complimentary consultation across London and Surrey.
 Fixed price before work begins.